r7george/hangman/README.md

 ## Future implementation
-As my reset button it's completely functioning just yet, I think the next step would be figuring out how to fix that so it has full functionality.
-With that being a smaller task, the next step would be for me to animate a hangman graphic which dynamically changes based on the number of guesses left.
+As my reset button is not completely functioning just yet, I think the next step would be figuring out how to fix that so it's working as it should be.
+With that being a smaller task, the real future implementation would have animate a hangman graphic which dynamically changes based on the number of guesses left.